SURFfplo/compose-kong-stack/README.md

   --url http://localhost:8001/services/ooapi_posts/routes/ \
   --data 'paths[]=/posts'
 ```
+After running the code above we can now use our new endpoint: http://localhost:8000/post

 Important now we need to remember the serviceID that corrseponds with the route so we can setup openid-connect/authorize
 ```